OpenSourceEconomics/epp_topics/src/epp_topics/debugging/debugging_psychology/screencast/slides.md

 # The urge to just run it again

-> When code does not run, there is a tendency to just execute it again
+> When code does not run, there is a tendency to just execute it again.

 <br/>

 - Computers are deterministic
 - If you run the same code twice, it produces the same result
-- If it does not runs the first time but it runs the second time, you have a way bigger problem than before!
+- If it does not run the first time but it runs the second time, you have a way bigger problem than you thought!

 ---